bchasnov/lightwall/lightserver/README.md

 # LightServer

 Give me code and I will run it on my light display.
+Otherwise, I'll just run the default code or do nothing.

 ## Requirement